-You are planning a 4-hour time-lapse experiment on the Leica SP8 that required 15 minutes of set-up time:
+You are planning a 4-hour time-lapse experiment on a microscope in a shared room that required 15 minutes of set-up time:

-Book the Leica SP8 for the full 3-hour time slot, plus the room for the initial 15 minutes.
+Book the microscope for the full 3-hour time slot, plus the room for the initial 15 minutes.
 Check that the next user is happy to remove your sample.
-This will allow the Nikon to be used for the remaining time and allow your experiment to run through the ventilation break.
-If the Nikon and room have already been booked, contact the user directly to request 15 minutes at the start of the session to begin your experiment.
+This will allow other microscopes to be used for the remaining time and allow your experiment to run through the ventilation break.
+If another microscope and the room have already been booked, contact the user directly to request 15 minutes at the start of the session to begin your experiment.

-You have 3hours of confocal imaging on the SP8 to do in which multiple samples need to be imaged consecutively (i.e. requiring continued use).
+You have 3 hours of imaging to do in which multiple samples need to be imaged consecutively (i.e. requiring continued use).

-- Book the Leica SP8 for the full 3-hour timeslot, as well as the room for the same time-period.
+- Book the microscope and the room for the full 3-hour timeslot.